rackerlabs/docs-core-infra-user-guide/cloud-interfaces/cli/swiftly.rst

 :kc-article:`Installing the Swiftly Cloud Files Client <installing-the-swiftly-cloud-files-client>` walks through the installation process for swiftly.

-Documents that may help you install and use swiftly include:
+The following resources can help you install and use
+swiftly:

 * `The python package index page <https://pypi.python.org/pypi/swiftly/2.02>`__